White Coup: Political ideas and plans

-The plot frustrated
+Failure of plot

 Eventually Minister of the Interior Paolo Emilio Taviani received information about the planned coup and instructed the Chief of Police to investigate; Taviani later said he assumed that this is how information about it came into the possession of the Public Prosecutor's Office of Turin.
 Defense Minister Giulio Andreotti is credited with hindering the plot by having key military leaders involved transferred from their posts.

-In August 1974 an investigating magistrate in Turin, Luciano Violante, accused sogno of having planned the coup together with Randolfo Pacciardi and Luigi Cavallo «in order to change the Constitution of the State and the form of government with means not permitted by the constitutional order».
+In August 1974 an investigating magistrate in Turin, Luciano Violante, accused Sogno of having planned the coup together with Randolfo Pacciardi and Luigi Cavallo "in order to change the Constitution of the State and the form of government with means not permitted by the constitutional order."
 He claimed that the intended date of the coup had been 15 August 1974.
 On 27 August Sogno's house was searched.
-Sogno escaped arrest by fleeing by a ancient secret passage built by his grandfather, Count Sogno Rata del Vallino and he went into hiding.
+Sogno escaped arrest by fleeing by an ancient secret passage built by his grandfather, Count Sogno Rata del Vallino and he went into hiding.

 On 27 January 1975, Violante sought access to correspondence concerning Sogno that was held in the archives of the SID.
 On 12 February, the SID sent a few redacted pages, stating that "...the missing parts could not be transmitted, because they referred to matters connected to a specific counter-espionage activity...".
 On 4/6/1975, the Prime Minister Aldo Moro stated that "...the undelivered documents dealt with matters connected to specific counterespionage activities in relation to formal subject data (names of foreign personalities and informants, acronyms of counterintelligence operations.

 It was not until 3 May 1976 that Violante was able to have Sogno arrested and he was sent to the Regina Coeli prison together with Luigi Cavallo.
 Sogno was released on 19 June the same year.

 The case was transferred from Turin to an investigating magistrate in Rome.
 On May 24, 1976, the Roman court confirmed the accusations of Violante and issued two more arrest warrants for Sogno and Cavallo.
 However, on June 19, the investigating judge Filippo Fiore, following the prosecutor's opinion, placed the two defendants in provisional release.
 The prosecutor then requested the acquittal of Sogno and Cavallo for lack of evidence and of the other defendants for not having committed any crime.
 On 12 September 1978 the investigating judge Francesco Amato issued a sentence of acquittal for all the defendants "...because the facts do not support" the accusation.